Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

-\paragraph{Experiment setup.} For the null model, we assume $f(\cdot) = \sum_{\ell=1}^p \theta_\ell \phi_\ell(\cdot)$, with rank $p$, coefficients $\theta_\ell \in \R$ and basis function $\phi_\ell$.
-The following two settings are considered: (1) fix $p = 1$ for the null model and generate data from the model with various parameter $\theta_2$; (2) consider the null models with different rank $p$ and generate data from the model with fixed rank $p =5$ and various choices of $\theta_2$.
-For both settings, we generate the sample with metroplis-adjusted Langevin algorithm (MALA, \citep{roberts2001optimal}) and set the sample size to be $n = 200$.
-We use the minimum-KSD estimator to estimate the parameters in the density model.
-This has become a standard approach in the literature when dealing with the nuisance parameter estimation problem~\citep{matsubara2022robust,liu2024robustness}.
+We generate the sample using metroplis-adjusted Langevin algorithm (MALA, \citet{roberts2001optimal}) and set sample size $n = 200$.
+We use the minimum-KSD estimator to estimate the parameters in the density model, which has become a standard approach in the literature~\citep{matsubara2022robust,liu2024robustness}.
 We refer the reader to Appendix~\ref{sec:additional-kef} for the complete simulation setup.